-The 5 stage product adoption framework designed to guide your business to growth
+The 5 stage product adoption framework to drive your business growth

 What are the best ways to drive product adoption in SaaS?
 As product-led growth is becoming the new standard, SaaS companies are looking for gamified tactics & growth hacks to boost user engagement and adoption.
 In other words, they need a product adoption framework to get different types of users from trial to power users.